bxparks/AceButton/docs/resistor_ladder/README.md

 ![Active Voltage Divider](resistor_ladder_active.png)

 Here we have 4 identical resistors, `R1` to `R4`, each 4.7 kOhm.
 The 4 identical
-resistor divides the voltage equally, 0, 0.25, 0.5, 0.75.
-Each button connects
+resistors divide the voltage equally (0, 0.25, 0.5, 0.75) so that each button
-the `A0` pin to the various voltages: 0V, 1.25V, 2.5V, and 3.75V.
-When no
+connects the `A0` pin to the various voltages: 0V, 1.25V, 2.5V, and 3.75V.
+When
-buttons are pressed, the `A0` pin reads 5V through the 100 kOhm pull-up registor `Rp`.
+no buttons are pressed, the `A0` pin reads 5V through the 100 kOhm pull-up registor `Rp`.
 This resistor value is high enough that it does not significantly change the effective resistance when the various buttons are pressed.

 The 220 Ohm registor labeled `Rc` is a current limiting registor for safety.
 It is not strictly necessary, it could be replaced with a straight wire and the